CarbonLDP/carbonldp-js-sdk/doc/README.md

 addMembers( documentURI:string,  members:(Carbon.Pointer.Class | string)[],  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Add the specified resources URI or Pointers as members of the document container specified.
+Add a member relation to every resources URI or Pointer provided in the document container specified.

 *Parameters*

-- documentURI: URI of the document container where to add the members.
+- documentURI: URI of the document container from where the members will be added.
-- members: Array of string URIs or Pointers to add as members
+- members: Array of string URIs or Pointers to add as members.
 - requestOptions

 ##### removeMembers